Use Jump Groups to Configure Which Users Can Access Which Jump Items

-Create or edit a Jump Group, assigning it a name, code name, and comments.
-The Group Policies section lists any group policies which assign users to this Jump Group.
+You can create or edit a Jump Group, assigning it a name, code name, and comments.
+The Group Policies section lists any group policies that assign users to this Jump Group.

 In the Allowed Users section, you can add individual users if you prefer.
 Search for users to add to this Jump Group.
 You can set each user's Jump Item Role to set their permissions specific to Jump Items in this Jump Group, or you can use the user's default Jump Item Roles as set on the Users & Security > Group Policies or Users & Security > Users page.
 A Jump Item Role is a predefined set of permissions regarding Jump Item management and usage.

 You can also apply a Jump Policy to each user to manage their access to the Jump Items in this Jump Group.
 Selecting Set on Jump Items instead uses the Jump Policy applied to the Jump Item itself.
 Jump Policies are configured on the Jump > Jump Policies page and determine the times during which a user can access this Jump Item.
 A Jump Policy can also send a notification when it is accessed or can require approval to be accessed.
 If neither the user nor the Jump Item has a Jump Policy applied, this Jump Item can be accessed without restriction.

 Existing Jump Group users are shown in a table.
 You can filter the list of users by entering a username in the Filter box.
 You can also edit a user's settings or delete the user from the Jump Group.

 To add groups of users to a Jump Group, go to Users & Security > Group Policies and assign that group to one or more Jump Groups.